queelius/AlgoTree/README.rst

 suite of utilities for working with tree-like data structures in Python.
 It supports various tree representations, including:

-- `FlatTree` and `FlatTreeNode` for working with flat tree structures
+- `FlatForest` and `FlatForestTreeNode` for working with flat forest and tree structures
 - `TreeNode` for recursive tree structures
 - Conversion utilities to convert between different tree representations
 - Utility functions for common tree operations